-- 1. Completion of college admission requirements. - 2.
-Notarized New Mexico State EMT License. - 3.
-Completion of health guidelines of clinical agencies. - 4.
-Possession and maintenance of AHA BLS Healthcare Provider certification for the duration of the program. - 5.
-BIOL 109 and EMS 203 may be taken as corequisites; however, it is strongly suggested that the course be complete prior to beginning the AEMT core courses. - 6.
-All students must complete a background check using the agency specified by the Division of Health.
-Any student convicted of a misdemeanor within 36 months and/or felony within 7 years prior to the beginning of the semester is encouraged to visit with the Director of Clinical Education or EMS Program Director prior to applying. - All students must undergo drug screening.
+- 1) Completion of college admission requirements. - 2) Current New Mexico State EMT License.

+- 3) Completion of health guidelines of clinical agencies. - 4) Possession and maintenance of AHA BLS Healthcare Provider certification for the duration of the program. - 5) BIOL 109 and EMS 203 may be taken as corequisites; however, it is strongly suggested that the course be completed prior to beginning the AEMT core courses. - 6) All students must complete a background check using the agency specified by the Division of Health.
+Any student convicted of a misdemeanor within 36 months and/or felony within 7 years prior to the beginning of the semester is encouraged to visit with the Director of Clinical Education or EMS Program Director prior to applying. - 7) All students must undergo drug screening.
 Drug screening may be repeated based on requirements of clinical site contracts.
 Students must pass the mandatory drug screening and any mandatory screening to remain in the program.

-EMS Prerequisites
+EMS Prerequisites Credit Hot

+EMS 111 EMT 12

+EMS 111L EMT Practicum 2

-Total Hours Required for EMS Prerequisites: 15
+Total Hours Required for EMS Prerequisites: 14

-EMS 111L EMT Practicum2

-EMS 111 EMT13

 AEMT Core Course Requirements

-BIOL 109 Anatomy and Physiology for Allied Health3
+BIOL 109 Survey of Anatomy & Physiology for Allied He alth3

-EMS 175 Advanced EMT 8
+EMS 175 Advanced EMT (AEMT) 8

-EMS 175L Advanced EMT Practicum Lab 1
+EMS 175L Advanced EMT Lab1

-EMS 176L Advanced EMT Clinical Practicum 1
+EMS 176L Advanced EMT Field/Clinical Practicum1

-EMS 203 Pathophysiology 3
+EMS 203 Human Pathophysiology3